jinkscad/PasswordCrackerSimulation/README.md

 # Password Cracker Simulation
 <h2>Description</h2>
-Project consists of a simple PowerShell script that walks the user through "zeroing out" (wiping) any drives that are connected to the system.
-The utility allows you to select the target disk and choose the number of passes that are performed.
-The PowerShell script will configure a diskpart script file based on the user's selections and then launch Diskpart to perform the disk sanitization.
+This project consists of two Python scripts that simulate password-cracking techniques: <b>Brute Force Attack</b> and <b>Dictionary Attack</b>.
+The purpose of the project is to demonstrate the vulnerabilities of short, simple, and common passwords, as well as highlight the importance of secure hashing algorithms.
 <br />

 <h2>Languages and Utilities Used</h2>

-- <b>Python</b>
+- Python

 <h2>Environments Used </h2>

-- <b>macOS Sequoia 15.2 </b>
+- macOS Sequoia 15.2

 <h2>Program walk-through:</h2>
+<h3>Brute Force Attack Simulator:</h3>

 <p align="center">
 Launch the utility: <br/>